Privacy Amplification Via Bernoulli Sampling: The Amplification Picture for Multiple Samples

 \end{theorem}

 This implies we can compute $\Post$ by just changing the optimization function of Algorithm~\ref{alg:amp-opti}.
-The fully general algorithm and the proof of correctness and convexity appear in Appendix~\ref{sec:app-algo}.
-We note the optimization function uses $2^{O(d)}$ variables and takes $2^{O(kd)}$ time to compute, so it is not efficient in either $d$ or $k$.
-When $d = 1$, we can take advantage of independence and symmetry to reduce the runtime to $O(k)$.
-This result is Algorithm~\ref{alg:amp-opti-multi}, and a full proof of correctness and convexity lies in Appendix~\ref{sec:app-algo}.
+The resulting algorithm is Algorithm~\ref{alg:amp-opti-general} which appears in Appendix~\ref{sec:app-algo}.
+We remark the algorithm uses $2^{O(d)}$ variables and takes $2^{O(kd)}$ time to compute, so it is not efficient in either $d$ or $k$.
+Improving matters somewhat, when $d = 1$, we can take advantage of independence and symmetry to reduce the runtime to $O(k)$.
+This result is Algorithm~\ref{alg:amp-opti-multi}.
+The proofs of correctness of these algorithms lies in Appendix~\ref{sec:app-algo}.

-To upper bound $\Postk$, we can use the post-processing upper bound and the following asymptotic value of $\Postk$, which is similar to that in~\eqref{eq:amp-asymptote} (proof in Appendix~\ref{app:proofs}, Theorem~\ref{thm:amp-asymptote-multi}).
+To upper bound $\Postk$, we can use the post-processing upper bound and the following asymptotic value of $\Postk$, which is similar to that of~\eqref{eq:amp-ub} (proof appears in Appendix~\ref{app:proofs}, Theorem~\ref{thm:amp-asymptote-multi}).